ARM-software/abi-aa/bpabi32/bpabi32.rst

-A procedure linkage table (PLT) – usually in the RO segment – implements inter-file procedure linkage via function addresses stored in a subsection of the global object table (GOT) called the PLTGOT.
+A procedure linkage table (PLT) – usually in the RO segment – implements inter-file procedure linkage via function addresses stored in a subsection of the global Offset table (GOT) called the PLTGOT.
 The GOT is in the RW segment.
 It contains addresses of global data and functions.
 It is initialized during dynamic linking.
 In effect, the GOT is the import table, although it also contains exported addresses and some addresses internal to